nilakshi104/ChatBot/README.md

 # ChatBot

+This repository is referrred from PYTORCH CHATBOT TUTORIAL

 Repository contains of python code for building a chatbot using pytorch which can respond to queries in English

 ### Dataset: